 As our devices are now more portable than ever, and most of us sport MacBooks in cafes and co-working spaces around town, the possibility of losing them increases exponentially as well.
 The first step in securing yourself from the unexpected is to have a backup — and luckily, with iCloud and lots of backup solutions on the market, most of us do.

 What’s discussed much less frequently is the amount of sensitive data (personal and corporate) that we process every day.
 Tax information, financial statements, medical records — you name it.
-And when we’re done, we just delete it thinking it’s gone forever.
+And when we’re done, we just delete it, thinking it’s gone forever.
 But it’s not.
 Identity thieves can easily recreate the recent contents of your Trash if they get access to your Mac.
-The only secure solution here is to use the digital shredder:
+One secure solution here is to empty all trash bins on your Mac:

-1. Download a free Shedder included with CleanMyMac X (by many accounts, the most thorough one on the market).
+1. Open CleanMyMac — get your free trial here (by many accounts, the most thorough cleaner on the market).